Azure/AppService/_posts/2022-10-07-Configure automation for upgrade preferences in App Service Environment part2.md

 az appservice plan create -g $ASEResourceGroupNameDR -n $ASEPlanNameDR --app-service-environment $ASENameDR --is-linux --sku I1v2
 ```

-More information about Azure CLI for App Service Environment Plan, visit [Azure CLI ASE Plan Create](https://docs.microsoft.com/cli/azure/appservice/plan?view=azure-cli-latest#az-appservice-plan-create)
+For more information about Azure CLI for App Service Environment Plan, visit [Azure CLI ASE Plan Create](https://docs.microsoft.com/cli/azure/appservice/plan?view=azure-cli-latest#az-appservice-plan-create)

 ## Create and deploy sample application

 **Create a web app**

-To create a PHP app in your App Service Environment please use this command.
+To create a PHP app in your App Service Environment, use this command.

 ```bash
 az webapp create -g $ASEResourceGroupNameDR -p $ASEPlanNameDR -n $WEBAPPNameDR --runtime "PHP:8.0"
 ```

-> **Tip:**  To check the list of available web runtime in format Framework:Version use this command ```bash
+> **Tip:**  To check the list of available runtimes in format Framework:Version, use the command `az webapp list-runtimes`.
-az webapp list-runtimes```

-Create a variables with the URL of your websites.
-You will use this variables later with *curl* command to check if your websites is working correctly.
+Create variables with the URLs of your websites.
+You will use these variables later with the *curl* command to check if your websites is working correctly.

 ```bash
 URLofYourPrimaryWebsite=$(az webapp show --name $WEBAPPNamePROD --resource-group $ASEResourceGroupNamePROD --query defaultHostName -o tsv)
 URLofYourSecondaryWebsite=$(az webapp show --name $WEBAPPNamePROD --resource-group $ASEResourceGroupNamePROD --query defaultHostName -o tsv)
 ```

-You can also write down URL of your websites.
+You can also write down the URL of your websites.

 ![URL of your site]({{site.baseurl}}/media/2022/09/url-upgrade-preferences-in-App-Service-Environment.png){: .align-center}

 **Create index.php file for primary website**

-Sample code for your secondary website
+Sample code for your secondary website:

 ```bash
 echo '<?php